“Exercise is your young and Nutrition is your queen. Together they create your fitness kingdom.”

 It is light, sweet and hydrating.
-Also provides much-needed carbohydrates to your muscles and brain so your body doesn’t dip into your liver glycogen stores to recruit energy.
-Yogurt and milk is good pre workout meal because it contains calcium, which helps with muscle contraction and as well as protein if you use dairy products.
+Also, provides much-needed carbohydrates to your muscles and brain so your body doesn’t dip into your liver glycogen stores to recruit energy.
+Yogurt and milk are good pre workout meal because it contains calcium, which helps with muscle contraction and as well as protein if you use dairy products.

 Whole Wheat Toast

 Eating a very light and easy-to-digest carbohydrate snack a few hours before running sprints or hurdles so those carbs are ready to be used for pre workout meal.
 Toast with a thin layer of jam is perfect and super easy.